 “People work for money but go the extra mile for recognition, praise and rewards.”- Dale Carnegie, Leadership Training Guru”

-Direct Benefits of Employee Reward and Recognition, which are as follows:
+Direct Benefits of Employee Reward and Recognition, are as follows:

 There’s no secret that well-engaged staff or employees are more productive and active.
 If the employee’s efforts are praised and rewarded, it will push the employee to work better.